 - a) Choose the appropriate size sample bottle.
 Label with "NTN", Station Id, date and "TSS ONLY".
 Rinse cap and bottle three times with sample water.
 Bottle may be rinsed from a Rinse Only bucket of water. - b) Fill bottle with sample from the churn splitter.
-Theoretically the TSS bottle should be filled before the nutrient bottle.
-Follow the Churn - Splitter Sub-Sample Procedures.
-Because DHMH will be sampling the entire amount we send them, you cannot dump any water out once you fill the container. - c) Ice sample.
-Deliver directly or send by courier to the DHMH within 72 hrs.
-An original completed DHMH Lab Sheet must accompany the sample. - Note: If you are sampling on a weekend, or miss the courier, the holding time for TSS samples is one week.
-The sample can be sent by courier the day after you collected it OR delivered directly to the Lab within 72 hours of collection. - Note: DHMH will be using all the water in the TSS sample bottle to generate the TSS filter.
+The TSS bottle should be filled before the nutrient bottle.
+Follow the Churn Splitter Sub-Sample Procedures.
+Because MDH will be sampling the entire amount we send them, you cannot dump any water out once you fill the container. - c) Ice sample.
+Deliver directly or send by courier to the MDH within 72 hrs.
+An original completed MDH Lab Sheet must accompany the sample. - Note: If you are sampling on a weekend, or miss the courier, the holding time for TSS samples is one week.
+The sample can be sent by courier the day after you collected it OR delivered directly to the Lab within 72 hours of collection. - Note: MDH will be using all the water in the TSS sample bottle to generate the TSS filter.
 DO NOT SEND THEM TOO MUCH WATER.
-The DHMH uses 47 mm filters for TSS.
-Fill the TSS Sample Bottle with the same amount of water that you expect to use for the PC/PN filters. - REMEMBER the Lab will need to rinse their TSS filters THREE TIMES.
+The MDH uses 47 mm filters of larger pore size for TSS.
+Fill the TSS Sample Bottle with the same amount of water or slightly more than you expect to use for the PP filters.

+REMEMBER the Lab will need to rinse their TSS filters THREE TIMES.
 There are 60 ml, 8 oz.
 (237 ml), 16 oz.
 (473 ml) and 1 qt.
 (947 ml) bottles in the field tub to use for the TSS sample.
 The 60 bottles are graduated.
 The 8 oz,16 oz and 1 qt bottles can be filled to any estimated volume.